Our

 “Through compassion and understanding, I empower and encourage each client, child or adult, and guide them toward their desired goal.
 Education and active involvement in treatment develop the individual’s unique strengths to move forward in life.”

 In addition to providing full-time therapy services, Cary loves teaching and promoting the ideals of the profession by helping psychology students reach their full professional potential.
 Cary is the Director and Adjunct professor for the Play Therapy certification program, an APT-approved provider at Antioch University in Seattle, WA.
 In addition, Cary presents various educational seminars and training, including: An Introduction to Play Therapy; Play Therapy in Educational Settings; An Examination of Trauma and Healing Through Play Therapy; When the War Rages On-Expressive Interventions with Veterans, among other workshops.
-Cary is the current President of the Washington State Association for Play Therapy (WAAPT), and previously held the position in 2015-2016.
+Cary served as President of the Washington State Association for Play Therapy (WAAPT) from 2022-2023 and previously held the position in 2015-2016.
 She has served as Adjunct Professor at George Fox University in Salem, OR, where she taught Play Therapy at the graduate level.

 Cary is a Registered Play Therapist Supervisor and Child-Parent Relational Therapist, qualifications that demonstrate her intense passion for working with children and families to improve their emotional and behavioral regulation.
 Whether working with children, adolescents, adults, couples, or families, Cary draws from a range of educational tools and therapeutic strategies to secure timely changes and effective solutions for a host of life challenges.